ansonla3/consensysProject/README.md

 ### Running the Dapp locally

-Node Version: v8.7
+NodeJS Version: v8.7

-The smart contract has been deployed to the Rinkeby testnet.
+**If you want to get some ETH in testnet, go to https://faucet.rinkeby.io/** The smart contract has been deployed to the Rinkeby testnet.
 Please do the following steps to interact with the smart contract.

-**If you want to get some ETH in testnet, go to https://faucet.rinkeby.io/**

 * Download the project, `git clone https://github.com/ansonla3/consensysProject`
 * `cd consensysProject`